 With trepidation I joined an Andover Tri swim in 2009.
-Almost 10 years later the entire clan, including wife Sheela and my 3 children Hari (10), Sam (8) and Molly (7) have become members and big fans of all things swimming, biking and running.
+Almost 10 years later the entire clan, including wife Sheela and my 3 children Hari , Sam and Molly have become members and big fans of all things swimming, biking and running.
 3 things I love about ATC – a great way to make new friends beyond my natural social bubble, the opportunity for disciplined fitness in a sociable environment and a great way to share the joy of sport with my kids.
-This year I’m doing the Almere half in Holland, along with 12 ATC members – wish me luck!

 I joined Andover triathlon in 2007 when I decided I needed a new challenge.
 I knew very little about triathlon and in fact when I entered my first race I didn’t even have a bike and so had to borrow one- just in case I didn’t like it!
 But I was hooked.
-The coaches have been great in making me believe in myself and to my astonishment I qualified for GB age group standard distance European finals in 2015 and competed in Lisbon last year.
+The coaches have been great in making me believe in myself and to my astonishment I qualified for GB age group standard distance .
 I’m training to try and qualify again this year – my point being if I can do it anyone can.
 I’m not special so get started and get involved and along the way you’ll meet some great like minded and fun loving people!

 What started as a mild case of curiosity and his first duathlon in 2001 subsequently led to a love of all things Lycra and what can only be described as an obsession with Ironman distance racing.